-- To acquire basic knowledge about Microprocessors and Microcontrollers. - To study the construction of microprocessor - To study the architectures of microcontroller. - To impart the programming skills on 8085 and 8051 microprocessors. - To understand the programming and analyzing concept of various peripheral interfacing with 8085.
+- To acquire basic knowledge about Microprocessors and Microcontrollers. - To study the architectures of microprocessor - To study the architectures of microcontroller. - To impart the programming skills on 8085 and 8051 microprocessors. - To understand the Programming analyzing concept of various peripheral interfacing with 8085.